tsgates/arch-wiki-markdown/wiki/KDE.md

 provide searching capabilities.

-Akonadi does not store any data by itself: the storage format depends on the nature of the data (for example, contacts may be stored in vcard format).
+Akonadi does not store any data by itself: the storage format depends on the nature of the data (for example, contacts may be stored in vCard format).

 For more information on Akonadi and its relationship with Nepomuk, see